Shaanxi Television

 Shaanxi Television (陕西卫视), also known as SXTV, is a Chinese television network based in Xi'an, Shaanxi Province, China.
 It started broacdasting on July 1, 1960.
+It is majority-owned by the propaganda department of the Shaanxi Provincial Committee of the Chinese Communist Party.

-In December 2024, the propaganda department of the Shaanxi Provincial Committee of the Chinese Communist Party partnered with Shaanxi Television and Radio Group to form an international communication center.
+In December 2024, the propaganda department of the Shaanxi Provincial Committee of the Chinese Communist Party and Shaanxi Television and Radio Group formed an international communication center.